polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 ### Submit `setKeys` Transaction

-Now that you have generated your session keys, you need to submit them to the chain.
+Now that you have generated your session keys, you must submit them to the chain.
 Follow these steps:

 1. Go to the **Staking > Account Actions** section on Polkadot.js Apps
 2. Select **Set Session Key** on the bonding account you generated earlier